ar6841/OtsuSegmentation/README.md

 ## Dependencies

-1. MATLAB Parallel Processing Toolbox, depeding on your systems bounds the default profile for the parallel pool can be 'Threads' or 'Processes'
+1. MATLAB Parallel Computing Toolbox, depeding on your systems bounds the default profile for the parallel pool can be 'Threads' or 'Processes'
 2. Image Processing Toolbox for 'imwrite' and 'imread'

 ## Usage